 For donors giving above the average donation, they are demonstrating a commitment to hedging against their own beliefs, investing in democratic funding processes, and experimenting with effective giving!

-What causes can I vote on?
+What causes can I vote on / charities can I donate to?

 To launch, the causes that people can vote on will be animal welfare, global catastrophic risk reduction, EA Community Building, global health and development, and climate change.
 The charities that they can donate their allocations to within each area are listed below.